Taiwan president, pressed by Beijing, pledges more security

-TAIPEI, Taiwan (AP) — President Tsai Ing-wen says Taiwan will step up security to respond to military threats from China.
+TAIPEI, Taiwan (AP) — Taiwan’s president said Sunday her government will step up security measures to respond to military threats from China.

-Tsai’s comments Sunday in responses posted online to questions from the public follow mounting pressure by Beijing, which claims the self-ruled island as its own territory and has sent fighter jets near its coast.
+President Tsai Ing-wen gave no details in comments posted online but her government has encouraged development of a domestic arms industry in response to pressure from Beijing, which claims the island as its own territory and has sent fighter planes near its coast.

-Tsai wrote, “We will strengthen our work for the whole society’s security.”
+“We will strengthen our work for the whole society’s security,” Tsai wrote in response to questions from the public.
+She said her government will “especially look out for these factors from China.”

-Tsai, elected in 2016, has rejected Beijing’s contention that the two sides, separated since a civil war in 1949, are “one China.”
+Taiwan and the communist mainland, separated since a civil war in 1949, have extensive trade and investment ties but no official relations.

 Most Read Nation & World Stories